Creating Types

 Click the "+ Create Property" button

-By selecting the ellipsis in the action column you can edit an existing property, or duplicate a property, so that you can quickly make multiple types with similar elements.
+By selecting the copy icon in the Actions column you can duplicate a property, so that you can quickly make multiple properties with similar structure.

 3